oasysgames/oasys-docs/docs/verse-developer/3-handle-token/1-4-onft.md

 # oNFT
-oNFT is a Fungible Token created by Oasys hub. oNFT can be bridged between the Verse layer(L2) and the Hub layer(L1).
+oNFT is a Fungible Token created by Oasys Staking. oNFT can be bridged between the Verse layer(L2) and the Hub layer(L1).

 When creating an oNFT, it is necessary to create an ERC721 for each Hub (L1) and Verse (L2).